-Due to the presence of impairment indicators, such as a series of operating losses, we evaluated our equity method investment for an other-thantemporary impairment ("OTTI") during the three months ended March 31, 2024.
-We considered various factors in determining whether an OTTI has occurred, including the limited operating history available, our ability and intent to hold the investment until its fair value recovers, the implied revenue valuation multiples compared to guideline public companies, Linksys' ability to achieve milestones and any notable operational and strategic changes.
-After the evaluation, we determined that an additional OTTI has not occurred as of March 31, 2024.
+Due to the presence of impairment indicators, such as a series of operating losses, we evaluated our equity method investment for an other-thantemporary impairment ("OTTI") during the third quarter of 2024.
+We considered various factors in determining whether an OTTI has occurred, including Linksys' financial results, operating history, our ability and intent to hold the investment until its fair value recovers, the implied revenue valuation multiples compared to guideline public companies, the discounted cash flows analysis, Linksys' ability to achieve milestones and any notable operational and strategic changes.
+After the evaluation, we determined that an additional OTTI had not occurred as of September 30, 2024.
 However, we may be required to recognize an impairment loss in future reporting periods if and when our evaluation of the aforementioned factors indicates that the investment in Linksys is determined to be other than temporarily impaired.
 Such determination will be based on the prevailing facts and circumstances at that time, including the results and disclosures of Linksys.